 Watching a movie is not a neutral act.
 You can prove this by simply observing the ways people center their livelihoods around them.
 You see it in how minorities clamor for representation within multi-million dollar franchises, how we award (or disapprove of) arthouse and “indie” flicks featuring “oscar bait” and other subjects not represented in the modern blockbuster, and even just by walking past that one curmudgeon quoting Brad Pitt as Tyler Durden while slipping a roofie inside a woman’s water bottle.
 The movies are a part of people’s lives because they deal with humanity, big or small, in different ways.
 Which is why it is especially important to scrutinize historical war movies.
-Like the title of this essay says, Christopher Nolan and company’s “Dunkirk,” based on the British Dunkirk evacuation during World War II, will be scrutinized.
+Christopher Nolan and company’s “Dunkirk,” based on the British Dunkirk evacuation during World War II, will be scrutinized.
 “Dunkirk” centers itself on a true story of the British Dunkirk military evacuation, in which Winston Churchill commanded the British populace to try to rescue marooned soldiers from an ongoing assault by the German Nazi army, and goes into the short and brutish lives of its characters to add up to a grand narrative of despair and eventual bittersweet triumph.

 But even with this motive, the movie grapples with, and succumbs to, the idea of a war movie as being… well, a movie.
 Meaning that, as much as it proports to be speaking the truth in its own way, it is ultimately limited by the material conditions of present times and the decisions made by their respective collaborators, in the name of business disguised as art-making.
 “Dunkirk,” and other war movies like it, never fully succeeds in addressing the history it centers, because to do so would not reduce the war effort to mere spectacle.
 The fact that movies are beholden to the idea that they must be entertaining first and foremost is what prevents the Western war movie from being anything more than a recruitment tool, a trumpet for romanticized nationalism, and a vehicle for shallow sentimentality, guaranteeing that with re-contexualizations of history like “Dunkirk,” the so-called Western World will only end up repeating the errors of the past, or worse.